-Mr. Pang is a teacher and scholar, currently completing his dissertation toward a Ph.D. in classical studies from Boston University.
-Inspired by his experience learning Latin and Greek in high school, Mr. Pang went into the field as an undergraduate, and he has not looked back since.
+Mr. Pang is a teacher and scholar, working toward his Ph.D. in classical studies from Boston University.
 He has published articles on and translations of Greek and Roman works of literature in different peer-reviewed journals.
-His dissertation seeks to consider the influence of two of antiquity’s finest poets, Homer and Hesiod, on the late antique Greek poet Quintus of Smyrna, who lived in the Roman empire, and so his project spans nearly all of classical antiquity treating both Greek and Roman texts.
+His dissertation seeks to consider the influence of two of antiquity’s finest poets, Homer and Hesiod, on Greek literary culture of the Roman imperial era.
 He is also co-editing a book on a never-before-seen manuscript by the Irish Romantic poet, Thomas Moore.
 Mr. Pang’s academic interests vary widely and continue to grow.

 Outside the academy, Mr. Pang enjoys composing music, hiking, swimming, gardening, and doing whatever else the great Colorado outdoors will allow him to do.